 Tying the Knot

 The memories you make on this special day will last a lifetime, and so will the photos.
 With these easy options, both your guests and the professional photographer will be able to capture the little details you worked so hard to plan.
+With all the details of the Big Day like travel plans, guest count and more, be sure not to overlook these tips!
 Pro-tip: Be sure to double check your venue contract to see if there are any restrictions before starting.
 For example, most historic sites do not want you to make changes that will alter or damage the property.
 When you have the go-ahead, the fun part begins!

 These wedding decor ideas also look great on your wedding video.
 You’ll also be able to relish in the beauty of your wedding with all the moments you captured.
 Check out the gorgeous decor in the video below!